+Date:

+Name: Year Entered Program:

+Advisor(s):

-Aca demic Year: Year Entered Program: Αdν Advisor(s): Dis sertation Committee Members, if applicable: SEL F-EVALUATION- For each of the following, please respond in 1-2 paragraphs.
-1. Briefly describe your experience in the program over the past year, including your accomplishments, setbacks, and personal strengths and weaknesses as they relate to your performance in the program.
-2. Briefly discuss your goals for the coming year and what you plan to do to accomplish them (e.g., program milestones, research and/or professional experiences, work on publishable paper(s), make conference presentation(s), etc.).
-3. List any concerns you have as well as any suggestions you would like to offer for improvement in the program which might help you and/or other students.
+Dissertation Committee Members, if applicable:

+SELF-EVALUATION- For each of the following, please respond in 1-2 paragraphs.

+- Briefly describe your experience in the program over the past year, including your accomplishments, setbacks, and personal strengths and weaknesses as they relate to your performance in the program. - Briefly discuss your goals for the coming year and what you plan to do to accomplish them (e.g., program milestones, research and/or professional experiences, work on publishable paper(s), make conference presentation(s), etc.). - List any concerns you have as well as any suggestions you would like to offer for improvement in the program which might help you and/or other students.